Signposts

 The Department for Child Protection should also be contacted for Department of Native Welfare records as they may be able to locate them or refer enquirers to other tracing services.

-In relation to non-Indigenous placements, Departmental case records for young people placed in Presbyterian programs by the Child Welfare Department may reside with the Department for Child Protection.
+In relation to non-Indigenous placements, Departmental case records for young people placed in Presbyterian programs by the Child Welfare Department may reside with the Department of Communities.

 Records for young people who were resident in Presbyterian facilities may be held by Mofflyn.